nautobot/go-nautobot/docs/BulkWritableVLANRequest.md

 ### NewBulkWritableVLANRequest

-`func NewBulkWritableVLANRequest(id string, vid int32, name string, status ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *BulkWritableVLANRequest`
+`func NewBulkWritableVLANRequest(id string, vid int32, name string, status BulkWritableCableRequestStatus, ) *BulkWritableVLANRequest`

 NewBulkWritableVLANRequest instantiates a new BulkWritableVLANRequest object This constructor will assign default values to properties that have it defined,